- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (22 Nov, 23 Nov, 24 Nov).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (22 Nov, 23 Nov, 24 Nov).

 IIA.
 Geophysical Activity Summary 20/2100Z to 21/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 625 km/s at 21/2016Z.
-Total IMF reached 12 nT at 21/1759Z.
-The maximum southward component of Bz reached -8 nT at 21/1719Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 356 pfu.
+Solarwind speed reached a peak of 478 km/s at 21/2027Z.
+Total IMF reached 11 nT at 21/1646Z.
+The maximum southward component of Bz reached -9 nT at 21/1848Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 221 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (22 Nov) and quiet to unsettled levels on days two and three (23 Nov, 24 Nov).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (22 Nov, 23 Nov) and quiet to unsettled levels on day three (24 Nov).